Spin mechanism of drag resistance in strongly correlated electron liquids: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Anton Andreev, Steven Kivelson, and Boris Spivak for insightful discussions.
 This research project was financially supported by the National Science Foundation (NSF) Grant No. DMR-2203411 and H. I. Romnes Faculty Fellowship provided by the University of Wisconsin-Madison Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation.
+I.E. was supported by the University of Wisconsin -- Madison.
 This paper was finalized at the Aspen Center for Physics, during the program ``Quantum Matter Through the Lens of Moir\'e Materials", which is supported by the NSF Grant No. PHY-2210452.